 circa 555 CE

-The living bush on the grounds is purportedly the one seen by Moses.
+The living or the burning bush on the grounds is purportedly the one seen by Moses.
 The monastery was built by order of Emperor Justinian I (reigned 527–565), enclosing the Chapel of the Burning Bush (also known as "Saint Helen's Chapel") ordered to be built by Empress Consort Helena, mother of Constantine the Great, at the site where Moses is supposed to have seen the burning bush.

 circa 555 CE